Dostenlinus/Methods/Assignments/03-30_Report-Your-Results-Using-Markdown/Report-Your-Results-Using-Markdown.md

 * Because I fiddle with the numbers that prefix the name of files, when you see `[Num]` below, that is a standin for whatever the actual numerical prefix is for the file in question.
 So, for example, I would refer to this file as `[Num]_Report-Your-Results-Using-Markdown.md`

 1. First you need a fork of the Methods repo.
 If you have already interacted with it by making a PR, then you already have a fork.
-Otherwise, just go to https://github.com/ccarrollATjhuecon/Methods (WHILE LOGGED INTO YOUR OWN GITHUB ACCCOUNT), and click the Fork button.
+Otherwise, just go to https://github.com/ccarrollATjhuecon/Methods (WHILE LOGGED INTO YOUR OWN GITHUB ACCCOUNT), and click the Fork button. *Done [DLO]

-1. Next, clone your fork to your local computer, where you will be editing each of the assignments
+1. Next, clone your fork to your local computer, where you will be editing each of the assignments *Done [DLO]

 0. Using Emacs, edit the assignments as described below: